3DSA/cse15l_lab5/lab5.md

 Hi, checking over the `ListExamples.java` file, there seem to be errors with the `filter` and `merge` methods.
 For the `filter` method, check if you are adding all the necessary arguments to the `results` ArrayList.
 For the `merge` method, make sure you did not mix up the index arguments in the wrong spots, causing the tests to fail.
 Hope this helps! :)
 ### Student Fix:
 Thanks so much for the help!
 I was able to fix the bugs.
 The error for the `filter` method seemed to be the arguments for the `results.add` method.
 It should be `results.add(0,s)`, not `results.add(s)`.
 For the `merge method`,  I swapped the index1 and index2 in many places accidentally.
 I fixed those bugs.
 I attached the fixed ListExamples.java below.
+I commented above the lines I changed.
 #### ListExamples.java
 ```java
 import java.util.ArrayList;